Which of the following is NOT a type of accounting commonly recog... | Study Prep in Pearson+

 1

-Understand the types of accounting commonly recognized in financial accounting.
-These include Tax Accounting, Financial Accounting, and Managerial Accounting, which are all legitimate branches of accounting.
+Step 1: Understand the types of accounting commonly recognized in the field of financial accounting.
+These include Financial Accounting, Managerial Accounting, and Tax Accounting.
+Each serves a specific purpose in recording, analyzing, and reporting financial information.

-Tax Accounting focuses on preparing and filing tax returns and ensuring compliance with tax laws.
+Step 2: Financial Accounting focuses on preparing financial statements for external users, such as investors, creditors, and regulatory agencies.

-Financial Accounting involves recording, summarizing, and reporting the financial transactions of a business to external stakeholders, such as investors and creditors.
+Step 3: Managerial Accounting is concerned with providing information to internal users, such as managers, to assist in decision-making, planning, and controlling operations.

-Managerial Accounting is concerned with providing financial information to internal stakeholders, such as managers, to aid in decision-making and operational planning.
+Step 4: Tax Accounting deals with preparing and filing tax returns and ensuring compliance with tax laws and regulations.

-Forensic Medicine Accounting is not a recognized type of accounting in financial accounting.
-It is unrelated to the field of accounting and pertains to medical investigations, making it the correct answer to the question.
+Step 5: Biological Accounting is not a recognized type of accounting in the field of financial accounting.
+It does not pertain to the standard practices or principles of accounting used in financial reporting or management.

 Watch next